AbbyjVDB/AbbyjVDB/README.md

 - 👋 Hi, I’m @AbbyjVDB
 - 👀 I’m interested in ... gaming, coding, and math
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
 Any coding I can.
-I just want experience.
+I want to experience everything I possibly can.
 - 📫 How to reach me ... abbyjovdb22@gmail.com

 <!---